 We have worked diligently to increase the support provided through scholarships to help defray some of those costs of attending college.
 Scholarship support from the Huntsman School has increased 138% over the last ten years, with over $2.4 million in scholarships awarded by the Huntsman School for the 2017-2018 academic year.

-The Huntsman School has raised significant, private funds for need-based and merit-based scholarships.
 Tuition waivers for Presidential Scholars were implemented by USU to ensure that those students who merited full-tuition scholarships did not pay differential tuition.
 Some selected merit-based waivers of differential tuition for graduate students were adopted by the Huntsman School to support our professional programs.
+We have also provided some direct student stipends and grants; for example, in the form of travel grants, to support our SEED program.
+These are available to all students on a competitive basis.

 No. Differential tuition is not used to support the travel or scholarship grants of the Huntsman Scholar Program students.
 The Huntsman Scholar Program is funded by a generous donation by the Jon and Karen Huntsman Foundation and the Koch Foundation.